HimaVarsha94/NTM/README.md

 2. Repeat Copy
 3. Associative Recall

-To implement a particular task, for example repeat_copy task
+To check a particular task, for example Recall
 1. Generate dataset
 ```
-cd tasks
+$ cd tasks/Recall
-th tasks/repeat_copy_gen_dataset.lua
+$ th recall_gen_dataset.lua
 ```
 2. Train the model
 ```
+$ cd ../src
-th tasks/repeat_copy.lua
+$ th recal_cuda.lua
 ```
-Then choose the architecture to be used by entering 1,2,3 or 4.
+The program will ask the architecture.
+Give 1 for LSTM and 2 for GRU

 3. Test our model
 ```
-th tasks/repeat_copy_test.lua
+$ th recall_test.lua
 ```

 ## References: